KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 2.2 Creating an XrSession
 *************************

-The next major component of OpenXR that needs to be created in an ``XrSession``.
-An ``XrSession`` encapsulates the state of the application from the perspective of OpenXR.
-When an ``XrSession`` is created, it starts in the ``XR_SESSION_STATE_IDLE``.
-It is up to the runtime to provide any updates to the ``XrSessionState`` and for the application to query them and react to them.
+The next major component of OpenXR that needs to be created in an :openxr_ref:`XrSession`.
+An :openxr_ref:`XrSession` encapsulates the state of the application from the perspective of OpenXR.
+When an :openxr_ref:`XrSession` is created, it starts in the :openxr_ref:`XR_SESSION_STATE_IDLE`.
+It is up to the runtime to provide any updates to the :openxr_ref:`XrSessionState` and for the application to query them and react to them.
 We will explore this in :ref:`Chapter 2.3<2.3 Polling the Event Loop>`.

-For now, we are just going to create an ``XrSession``.
+For now, we are just going to create an :openxr_ref:`XrSession`.
 At this point, you'll need to select which Graphics API you wish to use.
-Only one Graphics API can be used with an ``XrSession``.
+Only one Graphics API can be used with an :openxr_ref:`XrSession`.
 This tutorial demonstrates how to use D3D11, D3D12, OpenGL, OpenGL ES and Vulkan in conjunction with OpenXR to render graphics to the provided views.
-Ultimately, you will most likely be bringing your own rendering solution to this tutorial, therefore the code examples provided for the Graphics APIs are `placeholders` for your own code base; demonstrating in this sub-chapter what objects are needed from your Graphics API to create an ``XrSession``.
+Ultimately, you will most likely be bringing your own rendering solution to this tutorial, therefore the code examples provided for the Graphics APIs are `placeholders` for your own code base; demonstrating in this sub-chapter what objects are needed from your Graphics API to create an :openxr_ref:`XrSession`.
 This tutorial uses polymorphic classes; ``GraphicsAPI_...`` derives from the base ``GraphicsAPI`` class.
 There are both compile and runtime checks to select the requested Graphics API, and we construct an appropriate derived class through the use of ``std::unique_ptr<>``.

 Update the constructor of the ``OpenXRTutorial`` class, the ``OpenXRTutorial::Run()`` method and also add the definitions of the new methods and the members to their separate private sections.
 All the new code is highlighted code below.